izmailovpavel/bnn_covariate_shift/README.md

 As an example, let us consider a fully-connected network on MNIST.
 MNIST contains many dead pixels, i.e. pixels near the boundary that are zero for all training images.
 The corresponding weights in the first layer of the network are always multiplied by zero, and have no effect on the likelihood of the training data.
 Consequently, in a Bayesian neural network, these weights will be sampled from the prior.
-A MAP solution with on the other hand will set these parameters close to zero.
+A MAP solution on the other hand will set these parameters close to zero.
 In the animation, we visualize the weights in the first layer of a Bayesian neural network and a MAP solution.
 For each sample, we show the value of the weight corresponding to the highlighted pixel.